demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 ### mimecast-get-message

 ***
 Get the contents or metadata of a given message.
-This is archive search command.
+This is an archive search command.

 ### Required Permissions